vesk4000/bm/_posts/2017-02-02-spondoolies-tech-sp20-jackson-review.md

 <h2>Verdict</h2>

-The Spondoolies SP20 was a great mining device in its day. <a href="/what-is-dash-mining/">With the Bitcoin network’s</a> current Difficulty, it no longer makes economic sense to run an SP20 given its low efficiency.
-The AntMiner S5 is far more power-efficient and costs around the same.
+The Spondoolies SP20 was a great mining device in its day. <a href="/what-is-dash-mining/">With the Bitcoin network’s</a> current Difficulty, it no longer makes economic sense to run an SP20 given its low efficiency. </p>

+<p>The AntMiner S5 is far more power-efficient and costs around the same.
 Unless there’s some specific hardware mod you’d like to perform with the SP20, it’s not a great purchase except as a piece of mining memorabilia.</p>